Kevin-JHG/Group5-Rapid-Reservation/UserStories.md

   -	As a customer, I want to receive confirmation of my table reservation and order, so I know that everything is ready when I arrive.
   -	Acceptance Criteria:
     -	The system should provide a confirmation screen showing the reserved table, time, and a summary of the placed order.
-    -	The confirmation should be emailed or messaged to the customer.
+    -	The confirmation should be messaged to the customer.
-These stories address the core functionality needed for the web application based on the project's objectives and scope.

 # Staff User Stories
 ##	View Reservations